はじめによんでください

 Graphic depicting the loss of Native American land to U.S. settlers in the 19th century

-Settler colonial studies has often focused on former British colonies in North America, Australia and New Zealand, which are close to the complete, prototypical form of settler colonialism.[6]
+Settler colonial studies has often focused on the "Anglo-Saxon settler colonial world" in Australia and North America, which are close to the complete, prototypical form of settler colonialism.[7]
 However, settler colonialism is not restricted to any specific culture and has been practised by non-Europeans.[2]

 Origins as a theory